robotarmy/fundler/ISSUES.md

   - Your Gemfile
   - Your Gemfile.lock
   - If you are on 0.9, whether you have locked or not
-  - If you are on 1.0, the result of `bundle config`
+  - If you are on 1.0, the result of `fundle config`
   - The command you ran to generate exception(s)
   - The exception backtrace(s)